 How often will I move to another assignment location?

-In general, the frequency of our permanent change of station rates aligns with the rest of the Air Force, although we do tend to have a slightly higher-than-average move rate.
+In general, the frequency of our permanent change of station rates aligns with the rest of the Air Force.
 The needs of the Air Force and prescribed tour lengths determine how frequently our agents move.

 What about work-related travel and temporary duty?

 Temporary duty travel varies according to an agent's assignment.
 Some OSI units require a great deal of work-related travel, especially those that are responsible not just for one installation but for others within a region.
 Other units require much less travel.
 The nature of OSI work, however, practically dictates at least some travel for everyone, as any investigation could require an agent to conduct an interview or gather evidence at other locations.
-And, from time to time, agents are called away to testify at courts-martial at their previous assignment locations.
+Also, on occasion, agents are called away to testify at courts-martial at their previous assignment locations.

 What about deployments?
 Do agents deploy?